joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 Made flexipath control open the image selection dialog in the project Images folder

 Changed multi STL import to use a dialog that allows rotations around the axies,
-	better manages problems if the STLs cause out of memory exceptions Added a progress bar.
+    Added options to import from a folder (as before) or from a zip better manages problems if the STLs cause out of memory exceptions Added a progress bar.
+	Removed ExtractThingiverseFiles.cmd as it can now access a zip directly

 v1.0.1
 ===========